Rust-GCC/gccrs/gcc/config/nds32/nds32-n9-2r1w.md

 ;;     There are N micro-operations within an instruction that loads multiple ;;     words.
 The result produced by the M-th micro-operation is sent to ;;     consumers.
 The result is ready at MM.
-If the base register should be ;;     updated, an extra micro-operation is apppended to the end of the ;;     sequence, and the result is ready at EX.
+If the base register should be ;;     updated, an extra micro-operation is appended to the end of the ;;     sequence, and the result is ready at EX.
 ;;   MUL, MAC
 ;;     Compute data in the multiply-adder and produce the data.
 The result